 Often, people will accept good reasons for refusing drugs, such as “I need to be sober tomorrow for work.”
-It’s important to maintain a respectful, non-judgmental tone.
-The idea is to make it OK to refuse drugs without either of you feeling like you’ve let the other down.
+It’s essential to maintain a respectful, non-judgmental tone.
+The idea is to make it OK to refuse drugs without feeling like you’ve let others down.

 If people keep trying to push drugs, it is essential to remain persistent.
 Rudeness isn’t necessary, but persistence and confidence are critical.
 Be firm in your refusals and convey a sense of confidence when refusing drugs.
 You may have to repeat yourself more than once before they back off.